 The development of more advanced business processes and equipment and the resulting increased lead in times to replace bespoke equipment has resulted in more specific and bespoke fire engineering design needs.
 These often sit outside of the parameters of the established British and international fire system design codes.

-warringtonfire has considerable experience in this area of fire system design and development and has worked with some the of the world's largest businesses to review their systems and develop fire safety management and fire protection concept designs to suite their specific needs.
+Warringtonfire has considerable experience in this area of fire system design and development and has worked with some of the world's largest businesses to review their systems and develop fire safety management and fire protection concept designs to suit their specific needs.

 - Biomass power stations

 - Waste to Energy power generation such as Refuse Derived Fuel (RDF) and reactor organic growth systems